LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

 \subsubsection{Memory Module}

-The memory module is responsible for the storage and retrieval of information pertinent to the core-agent's activities, thereby enhancing the core-agent's decision-making efficiency and task execution capabilities.
-In~\textbf{\cite{104}} and~\textbf{\cite{9}}, the memory module in an LLM-based agent was approached from an abstract functional perspective, neglecting its analysis from a software architectural viewpoint.
-This led to some overlap between the memory module and the other modules defined in the framework suggested by~\textbf{\cite{9}}.
-Consequently, we propose a more comprehensive and well-defined presentation of this module based on three perspectives: Memory Scope, Memory Location, and Memory Format (Figure~\ref{fig:figure_05}).
+The memory module manages the storage and retrieval of information critical to the core-agent's activities, supporting efficient decision-making and task execution.
+Unlike read-only knowledge repositories, which are handled by the action module (Section~\ref{sec:action-module}), the memory module supports both reading and writing operations to dynamically update task-related data.
+It is organized around three perspectives: Memory Scope, Memory Location, and Memory Format (Figure~\ref{fig:memory-module-functional-perspectives}).

-The framework presented in the survey~\textbf{\cite{9}} classified the memory structure into Unified Memory, intended to emulate human short-term memory via in-context learning, and Hybrid Memory, which represents both short-term and long-term memory functionalities.
-While these names aimed to differentiate types of agent systems, they deviate unnecessarily from the well-established terminology in the field.
-A more conventional and widely recognized categorization is introduced through the first perspective, \textbf{Memory Scope}, which includes short-term and long-term memory, aligning more with the human memory types as detailed in~\textbf{\cite{131}}.